Gur512/word-sprint-game/README.md

 ## About :hourglass:

-**Word Beat Game** is designed for both beginners and experienced typists who want to improve their typing skills.
+**Word Sprint Game** is designed for both beginners and experienced typists who want to improve their typing skills.
 The game provides a fun and competitive environment to enhance typing speed by typing random words correctly within a time limit.

 ## Features :wrench: